 Purchasing a Hearing Aid

-In order to purchase a hearing aid, you need to know what kind of hearing issues you’re experiencing so that you can purchase the best type for you.
+To purchase a hearing aid, you need to know what kind of hearing issues you’re experiencing so that you can purchase the best type for you.
 There are currently seven different types of hearing aids available: behind-the-ear, in-the-ear, in-the-canal, extended-wear, CROS, bone-anchored, and eyeglass aid.

 Extended-wear hearing aids must be installed by a hearing professional, and bone-anchored hearing aids are all installed via surgery and are generally most beneficial for someone who is deaf.
-When considering purchasing a hearing aid, you should always speak to your family doctor because the cause of the hearing difficulty could be from a solvable blockage.
+When considering purchasing a hearing aid, you should always speak to your family doctor because the cause of the hearing difficulty could be a solvable blockage.

 If left unchecked, hearing problems can often worsen over time and it is better to know what caused the hearing loss in the first place.